-Regardless of the Issuer's compliance programmes, its internal security unit internal control policies, management control procedures and other procedures and efforts to prevent breaches from materialising, there remains a risk of breaches of anti money laundering, anti-bribery, tax and anti-corruption laws or international sanctions, in the event the Issuer is unable to detect non-compliant behaviour in time or at all.
+Regardless of the Issuer's various compliance programmes, its internal security unit, internal control policies, management control procedures and other procedures and efforts to prevent breaches from materialising, there remains a risk of breaches of anti money laundering, anti-bribery, tax and anti-corruption laws or international sanctions, in the event the Issuer is unable to detect non-compliant behaviour in time or at all.

 In addition, the extra-territorial reach of U.S. and EU regulations in respect of economic sanctions requires the Issuer to establish effective controls and procedures in order to prevent violations of United States and EU sanctions against designated foreign countries, nationals, entities and others.
 The Issuer's operations and the products and services it offers bring it within the scope of these sanctions regimes.
-For example, the recent crisis in the region of Crimea and related events has led to sanctions for certain transactions in relation to Russia.
-Should the crisis in Crimea continue or new or escalated tensions between Russia and Ukraine or other countries emerge, or should economic or other sanctions in response to such crises or tensions be imposed, this could have a further adverse effect on the economies in the region, including the Russian economy, and could lead to further sanctions being imposed.
+For example, the crisis in the region of Crimea and related events led to sanctions for certain transactions in relation to Russia.
+Should new or escalated tensions between Russia and Ukraine or other countries emerge, or should economic or other sanctions in response to such crises or tensions be imposed, this could have a further adverse effect on the economies in the region, including the Russian economy, and could lead to further sanctions being imposed.
 This could have a material adverse effect on Issuer's operations and the products and services it offers in relation to such regions.

 Failure by the Issuer to implement and maintain adequate programmes to combat money laundering, bribery and terrorist financing, tax evasion and corruption or to ensure economic sanctions compliance could lead to fines or harm the Issuer's reputation and could disrupt the Issuer's business and result in a material adverse effect on the Issuer's business, financial position, results of operations and prospects.
-See "The Issuer-1.ABN AMRO BANK N.V.-Legal and arbitration proceedings-Dubai branch irregularities." and "The Issuer - 1.
+See the chapter "The Issuer-1.ABN AMRO BANK N.V.-Legal and arbitration proceedings-Dubai branch irregularities." and "The Issuer - 1.
 ABN AMRO Bank N.V. - Legal and arbitration proceedings - Discussions with tax authorities in Switzerland and Germany."

-With respect to certain countries, such as Iran, Syria and Russia and the Crimean peninsula of Ukraine, amongst others, the U.S. State Department, the U.S. Treasury Department's Office of Foreign Assets Control ("OFAC") and the European Union have issued restrictive measures and trade embargoes.
-Since 2010, extensive additional international (including EU and U.S.) sanctions against Iran have been adopted which together form a complex set of economic restrictions.
-A non-U.S. financial institution found to have engaged in specified activities involving Iran could become subject to various types of sanctions, including (but not limited to) denial of U.S. bank loans, restrictions or a prohibition on its ability to open or maintain correspondent or payable-through accounts with U.S. financial institutions, and the blocking of its property within U.S. jurisdictions.
+With respect to certain countries, such as Iran, Syria and Russia and the Crimean peninsula of Ukraine, amongst others, the U.S. State Department, the U.S. Treasury Department's Office of Foreign Assets Control ("OFAC") and the European Union have issued restrictive measures and trade embargoes which together form a complex set of economic restrictions.
+A financial institution found to have engaged in specified activities involving targeted countries, regimes, organizations or individuals could become subject to various types of sanctions, including (but not limited to) denial of U.S. bank loans, restrictions or a prohibition on its ability to open or maintain correspondent or payable-through accounts with U.S. financial institutions, and the blocking of its property within U.S. jurisdictions.